apollographql/apollo-server/docs/source/workflow/requests.md

 If you send a batched request, Apollo Server responds with a corresponding array of GraphQL responses.

-> Note: In the case of duplicate response headers across separate requests, the later request's header will take precedence on a per-header basis.
+> Note: If multiple operations in a request try to set the same HTTP response header ([via error extensions or plugins](../data/errors#setting-http-status-code-and-headers)), headers from later operations will take precedence on a per-header basis.

 ## GET requests